Client: City of Toronto

 Collaboration: PFS Studio (Prime Consultant & Lead Designer – Park and Playground), thinc design (Local Landscape Architect)

 Location: Toronto, Ontario

 Construction Completion: Spring 2017

-In homage to the neighbouring AGO, the playground represents elements of an artist’s studio.
+In homage to the neighbouring AGO, the playground represents multiple elements of an artist’s studio.
 The north playground features climbing structures that represent a spilled paint can and crumpled paper.
-The south playground, in an equal state of disarray offers a colourful artist’s pallet alongside pencils and a squished paint tube.
-The art-themed playground was designed to offer the highest play value and inspire creativity.
-It will be a new urban landmark destination for Toronto’s children and visitors.
+The south playground, in an equal state of disarray offers a colourful elevated artist’s pallet alongside a charcoal pencil tower and a squished paint tube climbable sculpture.
+The art-themed destination playground was designed to offer the highest play value and inspire creativity.
+It is an urban landmark destination for Toronto families and visitors.